AdinhLux/KubernetesCKANotes/Kubernetes_CKA_SUMMARY.md

 </div>

 <div align="center">
-  <i>In this picture, we have a root user from the conainer <b>who is different from the root user's host</b>.
+  <i>In this picture, we have a root user from the container <b>who is different from the root user's host</b>.
 As you can see some privileges are not available.
 Here we're adding the <b>MAC_ADMIN</b> privilege to the root user's container.</i>
 </div>

 <br/>